rfryeSigma/Learning_Exercises/README.md

     Quantinuum (2023), 202 pages
 ```

-and in this more complete and technical version
+and in this more complete and technical version (the Dodo book)
 ```
     Picturing Quantum Processes
     A First Course in Quantum Theory and Diagrammatic Reasoning